-There is an urgency to diagnose and assess infants with cCMV as antiviral treatment is only recommended if started in the first 4 weeks of life based on current research.
-For this reason, relevant investigations must be carried out by 3 weeks of life (which is the cut off for diagnosis of congenital infection), so parents and clinicians can make a timely and informed choice regarding treatment.
-Infants older than three weeks with symptoms of potential cCMV (see table 1) should still be investigated as their management may still centre around this diagnosis and recruitment into research studies may potentially be offered
+There is an urgency to diagnose and assess infants with cCMV as antiviral treatment is recommended if started ideally within the first 4 weeks of life based on current randomised controlled trials (RCT's) and evidence available by the start of 2024.
+However there are several individual examples of hospital teams treating beyond this timeframe up to around 3 months, after discussions with paediatric infectious diseases teams and shared decision making with parents.
+In line with the World Report on Hearing 2021, hearing care should be incorporated into universal health care services and include prevention measures.
+For this reason, relevant investigations must be carried out by 3 weeks of life (which is the cut off for diagnosis of congenital infection) so that parents and clinicians can make a timely and informed choice regarding treatment.
+Infants older than three weeks with symptoms of potential cCMV (see table 1) should still be investigated as their management may still centre around this diagnosis and recruitment into research studies may potentially be offered.
+Some children who are asymptomatic at birth may develop late onset sensorineural hearing loss and potentially other sequelae of cCMV which has raised the question of universal screening programs to enable detection and treatment of asymptomatic neonates at birth.
+In the absence of universal programs, this guideline is used across many health organisations.

 There are still many areas of uncertainty surrounding the management of cCMV.
-Sub specialists that can be involved to help with management decisions include virologists or paediatric infectious disease specialists, to provide help considering a risk versus benefit to the individual child.
+Sub specialists that can be involved to help with management decisions include virologists and paediatric infectious disease specialists, to provide help considering a risk versus benefit to the individual child.